lbroudoux/cheese-quizz-gke/README.md

 ### Google Cloud Serverless demonstration

-This is the beginning of *Part 3* of the demonstration.
+This is the beginning of **Part 3** of the demonstration.
 Now you're gonne link the "Like Cheese" feature with a message publication within a PubSub broker.
-So first, we have to configure a PubSub topic topic we'll use to advert of new `CheeseLike` messages.
+So first, we have to configure a PubSub topic we'll use to advert of new `CheeseLike` messages:

 ```sh
 gcloud pubsub topics create cheese-quizz-likes
 gcloud pubsub subscriptions create cheese-quizz-likes-echo --message-retention-duration=10m
 ```

+> We created a `echo` subscription for tracking and troubleshooting published messages.

 We're gonna create a dedicated service account for our serverless function and make this account a PubSub publisher: